 - Entries must be in English.

-- New for 2018, entry to the competition will be online only, with entrants submitting their story (as a PDF or text document) and any fee as appropriate via our entry form [which will be available from early March 2018];
+- New for 2018, entry to the competition will be online only, with entrants submitting their story (as a PDF or text document) and any fee as appropriate via our entry form;

 - There are no entry fees for those aged 21 years and under on 23 July 2018.
 Over 21s must pay an entry fee of £10 or £5 for those with student id, a copy of which should be attached to the entry form.
 Details for payment are shown on the entry form.
 Each story must be submitted on a separate entry form and accompanied by a fee where appropriate.